An Improved Approximation Algorithm for Quantum Max-Cut

 Constraint satisfaction is the canonical NP-complete problem.
 Since it is impossible to solve these exactly in polynomial time (assuming $\text{P} \neq \text{NP}$), approximation algorithms have been developed.
 These algorithms often work by relaxing the problem to an efficiently solvable semi-definite program (SDP).
 They then `round' the SDP solution back to a legal configuration which satisfies as many constraints as possible.
 The seminal example of such an algorithm is the Goemans-Williamson `hyperplane rounding' algorithm for Max-Cut \cite{GW}, which achieves an approximation ratio of 0.878.
 The PCP theorem tells us that there is some constant factor of the optimum within which it is NP-hard to find a solution.
 Stronger computational assumptions such as the Unique Games Conjecture can even be used to show optimality of SDP rounding approaches \cite{GW_UGC_hardness}.

 The quantum analogue of constraint satisfaction is the local Hamiltonian problem.
 Here, the goal is to find the optimum eigenvalue of a given local Hamiltonian.
+This is the canonical QMA-complete problem, and one can similarly ask for approximation algorithms \cite{QMA_approximation}.
 In many contexts, `optimum' means the minimum eigenvalue, though when studying approximation algorithms it is more natural to search for the maximum eigenvalue.
-This is the canonical QMA-complete problem, and one can similarly ask for approximation algorithms \cite{QMA_approximation}.
-The figure of merit is the energy $E$ of the quantum state output by the algorithm.
+We will focus on Hamiltonians expressed as a sum of positive semi-definite terms.
+Then the figure of merit is the energy $E$ of the quantum state output by the algorithm.
 The approximation ratio is defined as $E/||H||$, where $||H||$ is the spectral norm of the Hamiltonian.
-A quantum PCP theorem, conjectured to exist, would give a ratio within which it is QMA-hard to approximate $||H||$.
-Thus searching for better approximation algorithms can be viewed as working against the quantum PCP conjecture.
+A quantum PCP Hamiltonian, conjectured to exist, would have the feature that there is some constant ratio within which it is QMA-hard to approximate $||H||$.
+Thus searching for better approximation algorithms can be viewed as complementary to searching for quantum PCP Hamiltonians.

 The local Hamiltonian problem is of high importance in condensed matter physics and quantum chemistry.
 In these contexts it corresponds to finding the ground energy of a quantum physical system.